born2bemedia/itconsult/src/lib/policies-en/privacy-policy.md

 ## Company Information

-Nexoria, operated by Acceptance Solutions Group LLC, is responsible for managing your data.
+Nexoria, is responsible for managing your data.
 You can reach us using the following details:
-- Company Name: Acceptance Solutions Group LLC
+- Company Name:
-- Registered Office:Hamilton Development, Unit B, Charlestown, Nevis, West Indies
+- Registered Office:
-- Registration Number: LLC23233
+- Registration Number:
 - Contact Email: info@nexoria.ai

 ## Data Utilisation